bonyet/lime/README.md

 Not exactly the largest list, by any means, but it's a start.

 This file will be changed to include documentation and examples once the language is in a usable state.

+Currently, paths in the premake5.lua file are hard-coded, so you won't be able to build the project files (I know, I'm so kind).